-At Victoria Square Schoolhouse, we realize and understand the importance of The Ontario Full Day Learning Model, which has key learning areas that correspond to the Montessori Curriculum.
+At Victoria Square Montessori School, we realize and understand the importance of The Ontario Full Day Learning Model, which has key learning areas that correspond to the Montessori Curriculum.

 Children work independently and choose activities from the areas designated in the classroom following their own interests and their individual lesson plans.
 The classrooms have a variety of developmentally appropriate materials arranged by activity centres:

 1) Practical Life – Fine Motor and Gross Motor Development

 3) Mathematics- Number Sense, Patterning, Geometry and Measurement